xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 3. **LLM-Generated Firewall Configuration Output**
-   The LLM reasons that a TCP SYN flood is underway and generates the following ACL-based filtering policy:
+   The LLM agent reasons that a TCP SYN flood is underway and generates the following ACL-based filtering policy:

 ~~~ shell
 ip access-list extended BLOCK-DDOS